veeps/molecular_classification/README.md

 </p>

 Looking at how the two models generate predictions for drug types, the RNN model is better at classifying CNS drug types compared to the CNN model.
 This tells me that there might be more distinct features in SMILES data for CNS drug types compared to the other types.

+---

+## Limitations

+One of the challenges I came across while working with the SMILES structure type is handling two-letter elements.
+For example, Bromine is abbreviated as Br.
+Since my tokenizer splits on the character level, it gets a value for the "B" and a separate value for "r".

+As I continue to work on this project, I would like to figure out how to customize the tokenizer to treat two-letter elements as one unit.